jeremytammik/tbc/a/1766_khl_snoop.md

 ####<a name="5"></a> The True Meaning of Pizza

+I am writing this in Verbania, Italy.

+Hence, this little note in closing:

 Did you ever wonder why pizza is called pizza?

-Well, it was simply the formula used by a hungry mathematician to determine its volume:
+Well, it was simply the formula used by a hungry mathematician to determine its volume from its radius `z` and thickness `a`:

 <pre>

-  Volume = &pi; *
+  Volume = &pi; * z <sup>2</sup> * a = pi
 </pre>

 <center>